skoolkid/skoolkit/sphinx/source/skool-macros.rst

    32782 RET

 .. note::
-   The simulator does not simulate memory contention, I/O contention, or interrupts.
-Use bits 0 and 1 of ``flags`` to approximate memory contention effects and interrupt delays if desired.
+   The simulator does not simulate memory contention or I/O contention.
+Use bit 0 of ``flags`` to approximate memory contention effects if desired.

+Before executing code in a simulator, the ``#AUDIO`` macro copies the simulator state as it was left by the most recent invocation of either the ``#AUDIO`` or the :ref:`SIM` macro (if any).

+Note that code executed by the ``#AUDIO`` macro operates directly on the internal memory snapshot, and therefore can modify it.
+To avoid that, use the :ref:`PUSHS` and :ref:`POPS` macros to operate on a copy of the snapshot.

 If ``delays`` or ``start`` and ``stop`` parameters are specified, but ``fname`` does not end with '.wav', no audio file is written.
 This enables the parameters